railnova/jonas-railfleet-backend-test/README.md

 ## Setup

-Cloen this repository on your computer.
+Clone this repository on your computer.

 In the project's directory create a new virtual environment and activate it.
 ```bash